Frequently Asked Questions

 The minimum enrollment is any 2 consecutive weeks.
 Camp is an 8 week summer.
 Most campers attend 4 to 8 weeks.
 You may sign up now and switch weeks closer to camp.
 Changes in weeks is easily accommodated until April 1st.
 After April 1st changes depend on availability.

 Camp provides catered lunch for campers and counselors 5 days a week.
 This is included in tuition.
-A lunch menu will be published closer to the beginning of camp.
+Please click here to see the 2018 lunch menu.
 Playland is nut sensitive.
 Anything we serve is nut free.
 Division head counselors help serve lunch.
 Every child will have a safe, healthy lunch.
 We will accommodate health concerns, dietary concerns and the picky eater.

 Yes!
 Camp provides a morning snack for Pre-K and Kindergarten campers and an afternoon snack for the whole camp – typically a popsicle or an ice cream.
 Fruit and pretzels are always available.